On the Parameterized Complexity of the Connected Flow and Many Visits TSP Problem

 \begingroup \thetheorem{\ref{thm:Xkernel}} \begin{theorem} \textsc{MVTSP} admits a kernel polynomial in the size $k$ of the minimum vertex cover of $G$. \end{theorem} \endgroup

 \begin{proof} Fix an input instance on \textsc{MVTSP}.
 Let $k$ be the number of vertices in the vertex cover $X=\{x_1,\dots, x_k\}$ of $G$ and let $n$ be the size of the independent set $B = V\setminus X$.
-Let $r$ be an solution of the instance of \textsc{Flow} obtained by relaxing the connectivity constraint from in the given instance of \textsc{MVTSP}.
-Define $\overr{F}=(X\times B)\cap supp(r)$ (i.e. the set of edges from vertices in $X$ to vertices in $B$ with multiplicity at least 1 in $r$) and $\overl{F}\subseteq (B\times X)\cap supp(r)$.
-Note that neither $\overr{F}$ nor $\overl{F}$ are \emph{multisets} and hence can have at most one copy of each edge.
-We first argue that for both $\overr{F}$ and $\overl{F}$, we may assume that their underlying undirected edge sets do not contain cycles.
+Let $r$ be an optimal solution of the instance of \textsc{Flow} obtained by relaxing the connectivity constraint from in the given instance of \textsc{MVTSP}.